drusellers/drusellers.github.io/_posts/2016-10-30-greenpipes.md

 ## Pre/Post Processing

-Ok, I think we can see where this is going.
+By now I hope you can see where this is going.
 Jimmy lays out a great approach that is easy to follow as well.
 I'll leave this bit as an exercise up to the reader.

 ## The Overview at the End

 In the end you might have something like this that you can hand off to the rest of the team.
+Not the prettiest thing out there, and not nearly as pretty as what Jimmy has laid out.

 {% gist drusellers/cda975d202e263dc7f6ee31c1d906404 Final.cs %}

 Wait!
 What is this `UseDynamicDispatch`?
 This is an extension method that opens up a set of configuration for doing dynamic dispatch based on the message type and getting to the correct consumers.
 This is how we can dispatch from `BusinessContext` to something like `BusinessContext<BusinessSocks>`.
+I'll have to save explaining it in detail, as I said earlier about the _contravarient_ handling, it really needs its own post.

 ## Finally, The Deep Dive